Why permaculture with alchemy?

 It is a terrible and dangerous thing that so many of us rely on distant third parties, for how basic and essential needs, that is water and food.
 We are learning how to use permaculture methods, mixed with organic polyculture and we’ve just been introduced to JADAM – Korean ultra-low cost organic gardening for ‘people who are like nature’.
 We don’t want to eat food that grows in chemicals and is sprayed with poison, so getting to eat our own fruit and vegetables isn’t just an added bonus, it is a must for health and regeneration and a living reminder of the cycles of life and the physical relationship with our Planetary Animal Mother – it is right in your face mutual interaction – if you like to look at it that way.

 Although I use the terms alchemy and magic generously throughout this site, they do not denote a lack of scientific method.
 They are instead indicators of an approach that predates religious scientism and is based on the observation of natural phenomena within their context.
 I’m calling our kind of permaculture Heathen Permaculture.
-To my mind, that differs from other types of permaculture in that it goes right back to the roots of when the indigenous people of Europe first began to settle and put down roots and make gardens.
+To my mind, that differs from other types of permaculture in that it goes right back to the roots of when the indigenous people of Europe first began to settle and put down roots and make gardens, fully interactive with the Supernatural energies of the land.
 What happened to us after that, and the abomination of industrial farming is another story, but there is another way, isn’t there?

 My ‘experiments’, such as they are, are intentionally playful and part of an ongoing conversation with the Nature in which I am immersed and which is also immersed in me.
 I write about what I’m discovering and testing.
 I need to know the healing properties of plants and minerals, because I cannot use the (mostly fraudulent) medical system and so much of what is available on the internet is also false or incomplete.
 I need to know when the frost will come, so I can protect the garden.
 I need to learn how to call in the rain.
 Is this archaic wishful thinking, or living fully in the presence of Nature and using my imagination to discover what is real?